 An example could be the requirement of full system recovery within 2 hours in a 24/7/365 environment.
-If there is no penalty associated, a vendor may ignore this requirement, which will result in a much lower price.
-This eases evaluation and makes sure that speculations regarding negotiable aspects of a service can be clearly compared.
+If there is no penalty associated, a vendor may ignore this requirement, which may result in a much lower price.

+Requesting transparent pricing eases evaluation and makes sure that speculations regarding negotiable aspects of a service can be clearly compared.

-3.9.5.2 Forecast Performance
+3.9.4.2 Forecast Performance